FredMarquer/PortalFramework/README.md

 ## Requirements

-* Unity 2021.3.13f1 (didn't test with other versions of Unity)
+* Unity 2021 or 2022 (didn't test with other versions of Unity)
 * Unity's built-in render pipeline

 ## Not supported (yet ?)